Provenance & building history

 From €800 – €1,200

-• The full biography of the place, origin, trade, wealth, shadow, and the unrecorded
+• The full biography of the place: origin, trade, wealth, conflict and overlooked lives

 • Drawn from published civic and architectural history